tobor88/Windows_Updates/README.md

 - **Remove-WindowsUpdate.ps1** (*Uninstall a Windows Update by KB number on a remote or local device*)
 - **Repair-WindowsUpdate.ps1** (*Stops Windows Update related services and renames directory locations which fixes 90% of all update issues in my experience*)
 - **Update-Windows.ps1** (*Install any missing Windows Updates*)

-### Required Applications
-- Visual Studio 2019 Preview
-- ASP.NET Core SDK v2.2
-- PowerShell v5+
-- SQL Server 2017 Express

-The purpose of these PowerShell modules is to allow admins the ability to automatically deploy Windows Updates for packages already installed on a device.
-I plan on adding more to these as time goes on to improve their functionality and make them more appealing than paid providers.
-It is not at 100% yet.
-I am updating as I go.

-### Tasks Carried Out By These Functions
-1. Download and Install Needed Windows Updates based on installed packages
-2. Create a Log File containing Windows Update Download and Installation information.
-This log file is saved to C:\Windows\Temp\$env:COMPUTERNAME\ If that directory does not already exist it will of course be created.
-3. If an update fails, the same functions the Windows Update Troubleshooter would carry out as done through the Control Panel Troubleshooter or the Settings Troubleshooter will be carried out.
-The computer will be restarted as long as it is outside business hours.
-If it is not outside business hours, the script will wait until it is outside business hours to restart the device.
-4. Send an Email alert to the System Administrators if an udate fails.
-This alerts the Administrator an error occured while updating windows.
-The troubleshooter will run automatically.
-The admin will need to still verify the troubleshooter worked.
-5. To verify the trouble shooter worked, check the log file located at C:\Windows\Temp\$env:COMPUTERNAME\ If there is a .old log file for todays date it means the Windows Update module has run at least twice on that day.
-6. Uploads the results to a SQL database for easy viewing.
-Provides a function to create the database if it does not exist already.

 ### I am merely a contributor to the Update-Windows script.
 I have modified it to work with the web application and wrote the other functions in the module.
 __REFERENCE:__ <a href="https://social.technet.microsoft.com/Forums/en-US/6f35129d-735d-4ca0-8cc4-786ae901e4f2/powershell-script-to-download-install-windows-updates?forum=winserverwsus">HERE</a>